 There are many different culprits behind window leaks.
 Finding the source of this problem and making necessary repairs is important.
 This prevents exterior damage to the home, as well as, potential interior damage.
-Here, our window repair experts share how to fix a leaky window and address three potential causes of window leaks.
+Here, our window experts share how to fix a leaky window and address three potential causes of window leaks.

 IF YOU’RE WONDERING HOW TO FIX A LEAKY WINDOW, YOU’LL NEED THE FOLLOWING TOOLS:

 - Caulking gun

 - 16-d nails

 - Utility knife

 - Epoxy wood filler